AlessioLovato/locobot_ws/src/locobot_control/README.md

 ### launch/

-- `camera_calibration\calib_master.launch.py`: Launch file for calibrating the camera network.
-- `camera_calibration\k01calib.launch.py`: Launch file to open the camera 'k01' for calibration.
-- `camera_calibration\k02calib.launch.py`: Launch file to open the camera 'k02' for calibration.
-- `camera_calibration\k4a.launch.py`: Kinetic Azure default camera calibration launch file.
 - `arm_to_sleep.launch.py`: Launch file for sending the robot's arm to the sleep position.
-- `demo.launch.py`: Launch file for running the demo program.
-- `include_camera.launch.py`: Launch file for including the camera in the simulation.
-- `include_markers.launch.py`: Launch file for including the AprilTag markers in the simulation.
-- `remote.launch.py`: Launch file for running Rviz2 interface, apriltag detection and kinect connection on a remote machine (not the NUC).
 - `robot.launch.py`: Launch file to bring up the required packages in the NUC of the Locobot.
-- `second_camera.launch.py`: Launch file to include marker detection from a second kinect camera in the camera network.
-- `simulation.launch.py`: Launch file for running the simulation.

-> **Note:** The `camera_calibration` folder contains launch files for calibrating the camera network using the `camera_calibration` package.

 > **Note:** Read the launch file sections for more information on the arguments required for each launch file.

 ### src/

-- `state_machine/HumanEmulator.cpp`: Implements the `HumanEmulator` class, a ROS 2 node that emulates human behavior for simulation purposes.
 - `state_machine/StateMachine.cpp`: Implements the `StateMachine` class, responsible for controlling the different states of the robot behavior.
-- `state_machine/main.cpp`: Main file for the `StateMachine` class.
-Implements the main loop for the state machine.
 - `ArmSleepPosition.cpp`: A demo file for the `LocobotControl` class that sends the robot's arm to the sleep position.
-- `Demo.cpp`: A demo file for the `LocobotControl` class that demonstrates moving the base, arm, and gripper to specified positions.
 - `LocobotControl.cpp`: Implements the `LocobotControl` class, responsible for controlling the Locobot arm, gripper, and base.